-Independent research on tokenized treasuries, private credit, trade finance, and the protocols making them accessible — written for allocators who'd rather read one sharp page than ten promotional decks.
+Independent research on tokenized treasuries, private credit, trade finance, and the protocols making them accessible — written for allocators who'd rather read one sharp page than ten promotional pieces.

 No spam.
 No paywall.
 You'll occasionally hear about new RWA opportunities I find compelling.